 For patients, it really is best to understand the differences – and similarities – between an urgent care and an emergency room relative to their service offerings.
 A recent study found that nearly 50 percent of the diagnoses at emergency rooms could be treated by urgent care centers at a fraction of the cost and wait time.
 And with more than 9,000 urgent care centers vs. 4,500 emergency rooms, there are likely closer, more convenient options available.

-To recap, walk-in clinic is a bit of a catch-all term that encompasses many types of providers including the three discussed here: retail clinics, urgent care centers and emergency rooms.
+To recap, the main difference between an urgent care center and a walk in clinic is that the walk-in clinic is a bit of a catch-all term that encompasses many types of providers including the three discussed here: retail clinics, urgent care centers and emergency rooms.
 Know what you are looking for from a healthcare provider and walk into the right one.